 I thank the Secretary of State for the advance copy of his statement.
 I welcome the tone of his remarks and generally welcome his commitment to a review of medical device safety, although I note that the 2017 Labour manifesto called for an inquiry into medical devices and product licensing and regulation.
 Today’s announcement is an acknowledgement that there are major problems, going back decades, to do with safety and lack of proper scrutiny and research.

 In debate and Committee, Members in all parts of the House have offered moving testimonies about the devastating impact of mesh, Primodos and sodium valproate on the lives of thousands of women and children in our constituencies.
-I wish to put on record my thanks and tribute to all the campaigners and the MPs from across the House, but especially those who have worked so hard with the all-party groups, including my hon.
+I wish to put on the record my thanks and tribute to all the campaigners and the MPs from across the House, but especially those who have worked so hard with the all-party groups, including my hon.
 Friends the Members for Pontypridd (Owen Smith) and for Bolton South East (Yasmin Qureshi), and the right hon.
 Member for North Norfolk (Norman Lamb), who have all spent many years campaigning for justice on these issues.

 We have heard how mesh implants have left women in permanent pain, unable to walk, unable to work.
 This is an ongoing public health scandal, and we hope the Government will do much more to support those who are affected.
 Mesh has been suspended in Scotland and banned in other countries around the world.
 I understand that mesh has been paused for use in cases of prolapse.
 Will the Secretary of State consider fully suspending mesh use while the review is carried out?